unbxd/search-JS-library/docs/configurations/FacetsConfig.md

 ```
 ---

-## Usecase 6: Facet item with swatches
+## Usecase 6: Facet item with swatches in the name

 ### User Requirement
 {: .no_toc}